Claude Dejoux

 Claude Dejoux (23 January 1732 – 18 October 1816) was a French sculptor.

 Early years

 Claude Dejoux was born on 23 January 1732 in Vadans, Jura.

 Descended from the Counts of Joux, Claude Dejoux was born into a family of poor farmers.

 He started work as a shepherd, but was soon apprenticed to a carpenter due to his love of sculpture.

 He was apprenticed to the sculptor Guillaume Coustou the Younger (1716–1777), where he met Pierre Julien (1731–1804).

 He became a close friend of Julien.

 Dejoux was accepted by the Academy in 1778, and in 1779 was named Academician.

 His morceau de réception for the academy was a marble sculpture of Saint Sébastien, 1.05 m high, now held in the Louvre.

-He became sculptor to King Louis XVI of France.
+He became sculptor to King Louis XVI.

 Republic and empire

 The French Revolution began in 1789.

 In 1792 Dejoux was made an adjunct professor.

 In 1795 he became a member of the newly formed Institut de France.

 He was commissioned by the French First Republic to make a sculpture of Calinat, which is now held by the Louvre.